How to achieve a good survey design?

-Keep your questions brief, clear and simple.
+Keep your questions brief, clear, and simple.
 Create a sense of structure and cohesion and avoid jumping between different types of questions.

 Just like in pretty much anything in life, taking a break and separating yourself from your work for a while can be as helpful as hours of productivity.
 Specifically for surveys, there are some key moments where a break is going to kill two birds with a stone.
 Not literally, though.
 Birds are cool.

 Those spaces of time can be double as helpful are the points just after you have completed a part of it.
 For example, whenever your initial draft of questions is laying on the table or your computer screen, save the document and stay away from it at least until the next day.
-On the next day you will come back refreshed with a new pair of eyes.
+On the next day, you will come back refreshed with a new pair of eyes.
 Again, not literally.

-Just like when it comes to working as a team, where each individual perspective can be unique and helpful in its own way, presenting the list of questions to different "you"'s is definitely going to open new options and paths that you had not thought about until then.
+Just like when it comes to working as a team, where each perspective can be unique and helpful in its way, presenting the list of questions to different "you"'s is going to open new options and paths that you had not thought about until then.
 Moreover, the distance granted by the time away from the project is instantly going to provide you with the ability to look at it with a sharpened sense of constructive criticism, as if it was someone else's work.

 Needless to say, burning yourself out is under no circumstances the way to approach any work or life project.
-Rest, take a break, go out, eat healthily, drink water and get some sleep.
+Rest, take a break, go out, eat healthily, drink water, and get some sleep.

 This mindset is what will bring you the capacity to reshape and polish your questions until you come up with the definitive list.
 But wait, it is not definitive at all, is it?
 No. As we mentioned, new eyes on the subject are crucial to look for improvement margin.
 It's time to assemble the team of your choice.
 It's time for the pilot test.

-A videogame reference seems adequate here, since one of the last steps before a game goes "Golden" (slang for finished) is the Beta phase.
+A videogame reference seems adequate here since one of the last steps before a game goes "Golden" (slang for finished) is the Beta phase.
 In this development stage, the goal is to polish the product from all of its imperfections and undesired interactions.
 When translated to survey language, the pilot testing becomes the period in which you aim to bring your questions as close as possible from the good survey design foundations that we talked about earlier.

-In order to complete such a task successfully, there are a few things to keep in mind to ensure you're getting as much value as humanly possible from the beta testers or pilot testers.
+To complete such a task successfully, there are a few things to keep in mind to ensure you're getting as much value as humanly possible from the beta testers or pilot testers.

 A proper pilot testing team should resemble a random sample of people taken from those who would answer your survey.
 This means they should fit the demographic background profile the questions aimed to.
-The dynamic should start with you delivering the questions and answer options to them to get all observations they can provide so as to improve the survey.
+The dynamic should start with you delivering the questions and answer options to them to get all observations they can provide to improve the survey.
 Once that is done, it's time to review and repeat.
-Modify some questions, delete that one that you didn't really feel was useful, correct some mistakes and give it another try.
-Take their feedback seriously, but don't take changes too lightly.
+Modify some questions, delete that one that you didn't feel was useful, correct some mistakes and give it another try.
+Take their feedback seriously, but don't make changes too lightly.

 After as many repetitions you feel the questions need before being fully polished, it's time for the last step: the real world.
-Making good use of the survey design techniques listed above and applying them consciously is going to provide you some vital support on attaining your goals.
+Making good use of the survey design techniques listed above and applying them consciously is going to provide you with some vital support on attaining your goals.

 Remember, survey design requires continuous refinement.
 Do not let setbacks let you down, it's never too late to gather some testers and begin the process once again.
 This path isn't a bed of roses, but the results can be as gratifying as it gets.

 So, on a scale from "It changed my life" to "I wish I hadn't read it", did you find this article useful?
+Good luck!